practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 > Services that the object requires from its peers so it can perform its
 > responsibilities.
 The object cannot function without these services.
 It should
-> not be possible to create the object without them -- GOOS (pg.
+> not be possible to create the object without them.
+(GOOS, pg.
 52)

 Whether they are internal or external, dependency relationships need to be carefully managed in order to prevent brittleness.
 Alistair Cockburn's [ports and adapters][ports-and-adapters] pattern provides one way of dealing with this problem: define abstract *ports* in the application's domain language that covers slices of functionality, and then build implementation-specific *adapters* with compatible interfaces.
-This allows dependencies to be reasoned about at a higher level of abstraction, and makes it so that systems can be easily changed.
+This approach allows dependencies to be reasoned about at a higher level of abstraction and makes it so that systems can be easily changed.

 We applied this pattern (albeit without recognizing it by name) when thinking through how Newman should handle its email dependency.
-We knew from the outset that we'd need to support some sort of test mailer, and that it should be a drop-in replacement for its real mailer.
-We also anticipated that down the line we may want to support delivery mechanisms other than the `mail` gem, and figured that some sort of adapter-based approach would be a good fit.
+We knew from the outset that we'd need to support some sort of test mailer and that it should be a drop-in replacement for its real mailer.
+We also anticipated that down the line we might want to support delivery mechanisms other than the `mail` gem and figured that some sort of adapter-based approach would be a good fit.

 Constructing a port involves thinking through the various ways a subsystem will be used within your application and then mapping a protocol to those use cases.
-In Newman, we expected our email dependency would need to support the following requirements:
+In Newman, we expected that our email dependency would need to support the following requirements:

 1) Read configuration data from a `Newman::Settings` object if necessary.